31 July 2020

-Prof. Dr. Stefanie Eiflerr is professor of Sociology and Empirical Social Research at the Catholic University of Eichstätt-Ingolstadt, Germany;
+Prof. Dr. Stefanie Eifler is professor of Sociology and Empirical Social Research at the Catholic University of Eichstätt-Ingolstadt, Germany;

-- they are considering collecting experimental or observational data in order to answer explanatory/causal research questions and need more background knowledge about the various potential research designs and their appropriate implementation;
+- are considering to collect experimental or observational data to answer causal research questions and need advanced knowledge about potential research designs and their appropriate implementation;

-- they want to gain insight into the prerequisites of causal inference from a research design perspective.
+- want to gain insight into the prerequisites of causal inference from a design perspective.

 By the end of the course participants will:

 - have obtained an extensive overview over various types of quantitative research designs;

 - be familiar with the concept of causality from different perspectives:

 - be able to select the appropriate research design to answer causal research questions.

 The course does not cover how to investigate or model causal effects using statistical software!